 For more information on the Whistler Blackcomb Lift Ticket options, click here.

 Are you and your crew in need of some rental gear to get out on the slopes?
 Visit Can-Ski Creekside (located right across the road from us) for all your rental gear.
 Can-Ski Creekside carries everything you need for an epic day, including skiing and snowboarding gear, outerwear and kids gear.

 Whistler Blackcomb 2021/22 Season Tips from the Locals

 Although skiing and snowboarding the resort is pretty spectacular, there is much more to Whistler during winter.
 For the run-down on all things Whistler during Winter including tours, activities, dining and spas, click here.

 If you are hoping to spend as much time as possible on the mountains, check out our locals guide to Whistler Mountain for the best kept runs and areas on both mountains.

 Dreaming of a Winter getaway in Whistler?
-Don’t wait- book before November 15th for up to 30% off your stay at Nita Lake Lodge!
+It isn’t too late- stay longer and save up to 25% off your stay at Nita Lake Lodge!